When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 I like easy-entry e-bikes and I can see the appeal, particularly if you have trouble throwing a leg over a regular frame.
 They offer a comfortable, relaxed riding position and are particularly useful if you do a lot of town or city riding.

 This is the cheapest e-bike in Cube’s 2020 range, and I think it’s great value for money.
 Read on for a more detailed look at the specification and ride.

 As far as price is concerned, the Touring One is about as cheap as Bosch-powered electric bikes get.
 The Active Plus motor is at the lower end of Bosch’s motor line-up, but it is a good, robust mid-drive and will provide more than enough torque for most riders.

 Bosch 3rd Generation Active Plus Motor

 The most recent Bosch Active Plus motor carries on the tradition of a good reliable workhorse.
-It may lack the overall grunt of the CX motor, but for city riding or weekend leisure rides it is absolutely perfect.
+It may lack the overall grunt of the CX motor, but for city riding or weekend leisure rides, it is perfect.

-Bosch’s torque sensing pedal assist is one of the best in the industry – I’ve said this dozens of times before, and i’ll say it again!
+Bosch’s torque-sensing pedal assist is one of the best in the industry – I’ve said this a dozen times before, and I’ll say it again!
 Riding these bikes makes you feel like you’ve been given the legs and fitness of a pro.